mantisgb/pan-home-ui/README.md

 Assumes that you have installed Flask and Python on your system.

+You will need to create a config.py file with the following variables relating to the test firewall you are working with (I'm assuming you have a PAN-OS firewall running > v8.1 code).
+Obviously put actual values in the quotes :) user = "" pwd = "" myip = ""

 Flask wants an environment variable to define the app export FLASK_APP=app.py